jinghuazhao/INF/csd3/README.md

 There are scripts for heritability analysis and proportion of variance explained.

-## Ppolygenic sites and trans-pQTL hotspots
+## Polygenic sites and trans-pQTL hotspots

 This requires [glist-hg19](glist-hg19).
 Try
 ```bash